boots-edu/textbook/source/original/week9.md

 __Topic: Basic Web Development__  __WebEz__  __: Getting Started__

-WebEz is a component\-based system.
+WebEz is a component-based system.
 Individual elements should be broken up into components and attached to the web document in the constructor.

 If we navigate to the src/app folder at a command prompt, we can add more components using the CLI interface.